b-neufeld/sheets2projectionlab/Readme.md

 # Overview
 This Docker container contains a cron job that calls a Python script that runs evert five minutes*, grabbing a bunch of data from a Google Sheet that you own, and dumping it into ProjectionLab.

-*Five minutes is somewhat arbitrary but allows for some easy visibility of if the container is working or not (e.g. you don't have to wait 24 hours to see a value update).
+*Five minutes is high-frequency for planning software with daily balance logs and yearly simulation horizons, but why not?
+I picked this frequency because it visibly demonstrates the script is working - no need to wait 24 hours to see.

 The script authenticates with Google Drive, grabs values from your Sheet, spins up an instance of Selenium web browser, mimics the clicks to log into ProjectionLab with your credentials, and posts updated balances to the Selenium browser console via the ProjectionLab API.